Eoghan Mahony

 Eoghan Mahony is an American television writer and producer known for his work on Rome, Drive and Star Wars: The Clone Wars.
 He served as a staff writer and co-executive producer on the CBS crime drama The Mentalist.

 Television work

 Early career

-Mahony began his career working as a story editor on the second season of the HBO period drama Rome and wrote a second season episode.
+Mahony began his career working as a story editor on the second season of the HBO period drama Rome; he also wrote a second season episode.
 After which he worked as a co-producer on the short-lived Drive and was then recruited to write on the first season of The Mentalist.
 He has also written a number of episodes of the animated series Star Wars: The Clone Wars.